Razvan03/Spring-Boot-REST-API/README.md

 ### For createEmployee method:

-In order to test our API, you need to create a new POST request through Postman , write the URL which the controller method is responding for (http://localhost:8080/api/employees), select "body" , then "raw" , then JSON and write the following JSON:
+In order to test our API, you need to create a new POST request through Postman , write the URL to which the controller method responds (http://localhost:8080/api/employees), select "body" , then "raw" , then JSON and write the following JSON:
 {
     "firstName": "name",
     "lastName": "lastName",